This is not the iPhone 8. But if it is, we are down

 The rumor mill for the next iPhone has been running full speed lately.
-Today, a graphic designer shared renderings he created of what Apple's next iPhone might look like.
+On Monday, a graphic designer shared renderings he created of what Apple's next iPhone might look like.

 Apple